LSST-IT/puppet-baseline_cfg/README.md

   * `baseline_cfg::email::virtual_aliases` - String of virutal email aliases
   * `baseline_cfg::email::mydomain` - String of domain used by email
   * `baseline_cfg::email::relayhost` - String of relayhost used by email (smtp server)
+  * `baseline_cfg::lvm::default_fs_type` - String of filesystem type for new LVM partitions
+  * `baseline_cfg::lvm::lvms` - Hash of LVM partitions using parameters for ::lvm class
   * `baseline_cfg::motd::next_maintenance` - Array of start/stop date/times
   * `baseline_cfg::motd::next_maintenance_details` - String with more details for maintenance
   * `baseline_cfg::motd::next_maintenance_timezone` - String with timezone for maintenance